What We Do

 The Flexible Working Regulations Act was introduced in 2014 and comes with responsibilities for both employee and employer.
 We can assist your business in putting flexible work policies in place as well as advising you on how to manage flexible working requests from employees.
 Please see our article on Flexible Working Requests here.

-We take into consideration the size and needs of the organisation before working out the right way forward at the right cost, therefore projects often require bespoke pricing.
+We take into consideration the size and needs of your organisation before working out the right way forward at the right cost.

 Please find a copy of our fixed price menu here.